Guna de Wargandí

 Guna de Wargandí or Wargandí, formerly known as Kuna de Wargandí (/es/) is a comarca indígena (indigenous territory) and corregimiento in Pinogana District, Darién Province, Panama with a population of 1,914 as of 2010.
 It was created by Law 34 of July 25, 2000, from the province of Darién, from the district of Pinogana.
 It has an area of 775 km2.
 It is inhabited by the Guna people.

 Geography

-It is a region of Guna and its status is local township, so this has no political subdivision or capital.
-It is located in the basin are high Chucunaque River in the territory segregated districts Pinogana Chepigana and the province of Darien.
-People live in three communities, Mortí, Nurra and Wala.
+As Wargandí is a sub-provincial comarca (equivalent to a district rather than a province), it is not subdivided into districts, although it is subdivided into three communities, Mortí, Nurra and Wala.
+It is located in the Chucunaque River basin.
+It is a part of the Pinogana District of the Darien Province.

-This comarca is not divided into districts.
-The community of Nurra serves as its capital.
+The community of Nurra serves as its de facto capital.
+It has no de jure capital.